 - Run LMTOOLS.exe from the FLEXnet server's \Tools\ folder.
 If on Windows Server 2012, 2008, Windows Vista, 7 or 8 RIGHT-click on the LMTools.exe and select "Run as Administrator" to open it.

 - On the Service/License File tab, select Configuration Using Services.

 - On the Config Services tab, type OriginLab or name of your choice in the Service Name text box.

 - The debug log file does not yet exist - the service will create it based on what you enter in this text box.
-You can copy all the text from the license text box and paste it into the Path to the debug log file text box, but then change the file name extension to .log.
+A path under \ProgramData\FLEXlm\lmgrd\ is pre-filled in the text box.
+We recommend accepting this path to avoid any privilege issue.

 - If you want the service to start automatically when the server boots, select Start Server at Power Up.

 - On the Start/Stop/Reread tab, select the Force Server Shutdown check box.

 - Click the Start Server button.
 You should get "Server Start Successful" message in the LMTOOLS status bar.

 - On the Server Status tab, click the Perform Status Enquiry button.
 The Status window reports relevant feature usage information.